Canadian applicants

 The Benefits of Studying Law in the UK for Canadian students

-There are a number of reasons why Canadian students come and study with us.
+There are a number of reasons why many Canadian students come and study with us at Sheffield.

-It takes a maximum of three years to get your practicing law degree (LLB) or two years for an MA Law in the UK – significantly shorter than in Canada.
+Out of high school, it takes a maximum of three years to get your practicing law degree (LLB).
+If you have already studied a bachelor’s degree in another subject, you can take our conversion LLB to qualify in two years - significantly shorter than in Canada.

-You can save money on tuition, accommodation, and living expenses even though the cost of living in the UK is broadly comparable to living in Canada.
+You can save money on tuition, accommodation, and living expenses.
+Even though the cost of living in the UK is broadly comparable to living in Canada, Sheffield is one of the most affordable student cities in the UK.

 International experience and the skills you learn by studying in a different country will help you stand out from other students who chose to study in their home country.
 Your CV will be enhanced and you will have a wealth of experiences to talk about in an interview situation.